The spin-one Motzkin chain is gapped for any area weight $t<1$: Low-imbalance approximations

 \end{proposition}

 \begin{proof}[Proof of Proposition \ref{pr:low-imbalance-lowering-ratio}] The goal is to formalize the intuition that walks in $H^{L,1}_{p,q}$ will enclose larger areas than those belonging to $H^{LR}_{p,q}$, which gives them exponentially smaller weights, because $t<1$.
-However, there is not a one-to-one correspondence between walks in $H^{L,1}_{p,q}$ and those in $H^{LR}_{p,q}$, and in fact the numerator $N^{L,1}_{p,q}$ may contain significantly more distinct terms than the denominator $AN_{p,q}$.
+However, there is not a one-to-one correspondence between walks in $H^{L,1}_{p,q}$ and those in $H^{LR}_{p,q}$, and in fact $\norm{H^{L,1}_{p,q}}$ may contain significantly more distinct terms than $\norm{H^{LR}_{p,q}}$.

-The strategy is to construct a mapping $H^{L,1}_{p,q} \to H^{LR}_{p,q}$ with the following two properties: \begin{itemize} \item It maps any walk in $H^{L,1}_{p,q}$ to one in $H^{LR}_{p,q}$, with area smaller by at least a linear function of $k$. \item The number of different walks from the domain that get mapped to the same target in $H^{LR}_{p,q}$ is at most polynomial in $k$. \end{itemize} Once such a mapping is constructed, the ratio $N^{L,1}_{p,q} / AN_{p,q}$ is bounded above by a polynomial times an exponential in $k$, which will vanish even if multiplied by an additional $k^n$ factor.
+The strategy is to construct a mapping $H^{L,1}_{p,q} \to H^{LR}_{p,q}$ with the following two properties: \begin{itemize} \item It maps any walk in $H^{L,1}_{p,q}$ to one in $H^{LR}_{p,q}$, with area smaller by at least a linear function of $k$. \item The number of different walks from the domain that get mapped to the same target in $H^{LR}_{p,q}$ is at most polynomial in $k$. \end{itemize} Once such a mapping is constructed, the ratio $\norm{H^{L,1}_{p,q}} / \norm{H^{LR}_{p,q}}$ is bounded above by a polynomial times an exponential in $k$, which will vanish even if multiplied by an additional $k^n$ factor.
 To construct the map, first establish an important property of unbalanced steps: \begin{proposition} When counting unbalanced up-steps from left to right in a minimized walk (cf.\ Fig. \ref{fig:ground-state-heights}), the $i^\text{th}$ such step goes from height $i-1$ to $i$.
 Similarly, the $j^\text{th}$ unbalanced down step goes from height $p-j+1$ to $p-j$. \end{proposition} \begin{proof}[Proof of Proposition \ref{pr:unbalanced-step-height}] An up-step $y_u$, going from height $z$ to $z+1$ within a walk, is balanced if there exists a down-step to its right, which goes between $z + 1$ and $z$.
 We will call the nearest such down-step $y_d$ (i.e. the leftmost one that is still to the right of $y_u$) its \emph{balancing partner}.
 A step is unbalanced if it has no such balancing partner.

 It follows that, if we have an \emph{unbalanced} up step $y$ going between $z$ and $z+1$, there is no partner to its right that goes back down to height $z$ or lower.
 The entire portion of the walk to the right of $y$ is only situated at heights $z + 1$ or higher.
 Moreover, since the step $y$ is assumed to end at height $z+1$, the portion to its right must start at this height; then, the minimum height of this portion is precisely $z+1$.